lfedgeai/AegisEdgeAI/hybrid-cloud-poc/README-arch-sovereign-unified-identity.md

    - Included in TPM quote and App Key certificate
    - Prevents replay attacks

-6. **Geolocation Extraction from TPM Quote**
+6. **Nonce-Based Freshness (TOCTOU Prevention)**
-   - Geolocation sensor identifiers (sensor_type, sensor_id, sensor_imei, sensor_imsi) extracted from TPM quote
+   - Geolocation sensor identifiers (sensor_type, sensor_id, sensor_imei, sensor_imsi) are bound to a fresh challenge nonce.
-   - Geolocation data is validated as part of the TPM quote verification process
+   - The hash of (geolocation + nonce) is extended into **PCR 15** on the TPM.
+   - The verifier fetches this data via mTLS and validates the nonce, ensuring the location is current at the time of SVID issuance.
-   - No microservice call is made during attestation - geolocation data from TPM quote is used directly
+   - No microservice call is made during attestation - geolocation data is validated cryptographically.
-   - **Note**: Runtime verification at the enterprise gateway (Envoy WASM Filter) uses the mobile location verification microservice for CAMARA API verification:
+   - **Note**: Runtime verification at the enterprise gateway (Envoy WASM Filter) still uses the mobile location verification microservice for CAMARA API verification:
      - Microservice looks up sensor in database (priority: sensor_id > sensor_imei > sensor_imsi)
      - Microservice verifies device location via CAMARA APIs:
        - Token caching: auth_req_id (persisted) and access_token (with expiration) are cached